Ashamed children, damp pyjamas, and wet bed sheets are common morning episodes in most households.

 - Try using bed-wetting alarms that will awaken your child as soon as he starts wetting his bed.
 Consistent use of the alarms will soon cause your child to instinctively awaken before he has to urinate.

-Does your child wet his bed at night?
+Bed-wetting is not a disease.
+It is simply an unfortunate condition that affects children not just physically, but mentally as well.
+However, it can be easily cured and in most cases, the best healer is time.Does your child wet his bed at night?
 What can parents do to help a child who wets his bed?
 What makes children wet their bed?
 Discuss here.